Netflix Not Working on Roku: How to Fix [2023]

 This might sound a bit weird, but sometimes when I am playing a game on my Nintendo Switch in the near vicinity of a Roku device, it causes a disruption in connectivity on my Roku.

-Troubleshooting your Roku
+Troubleshooting Netflix Issues on Roku

 Check for Updates

-Always stay updated on the latest firmware.
 Roku can push out multiple bug fixes and newer features with their update packages, which could be the reason why Netflix is not working on your Roku.

 Outdated firmware can also result in a slow Roku TV.